FallenGameR/Books/sa_book_1/notes.md

 - Add who needs to read this to mass communication emails (or who can stop reading because this is not relevant).
 - Free lunch lotery based on the ticket number (every 1000th).
 - You are spending so much time mopping the floor that you don't have time to fix the leak.
+- Three Different Backgrounds - a design had 1) to have enough structure to satisfy a religios-background person, 2) each component had to be self-reliant to satisfy a orphan-background person, 3) system had to be able to deal with change well enough to satisfy the nomad-background person.

 ## Ideas